TEMtheLEM/araa-search/SECURITY.md

 I only work on the most recent "version" of TailsX.
-I will not fix any bugs found in older "versions" of TailsX; that is, if the bug is not replicable in the current up-to-date commit, I will not assist you in fixing such bug.
+I will not fix any bugs found in older "versions" of TailsX; that is, if the bug is not replicable in the current up-to-date commit, I will likely not assist you in fixing such bug.

 ## Reporting a Vulnerability